eduMFA/eduMFA/doc/eventhandler/logginghandler.rst

   * ``{serial}``
         The serial of a token used in this event.
   * ``{url}``
-        The URL of the privacyIDEA system.
+        The URL of the eduMFA system.
   * ``{user}``
         The given name of the token owner.
   * ``{surname}``